cgre-aachen/gemgis/README.md

 Check out the [Installation Page](https://gemgis.readthedocs.io/en/latest/getting_started/installation.html) for more detailed instructions.

+If you are an open-source software developer, please install **GemGIS** and its dependencies, also for building the documentation, using the [development YML file](https://github.com/cgre-aachen/gemgis/blob/main/environment_dev.yml).
 <a name="contributing"></a>
 ## Contribution Guidelines
 The Contribution Guidelines for GemGIS can be found here: [Contribution Guidelines](https://github.com/cgre-aachen/gemgis/blob/main/CONTRIBUTING.md)